 Opening Hours: Daily 7:45 am- 6:45 pm

-No trip to Paris is complete without a visit to the beautiful Notre Dame cathedral.
-One glance at this amazing church allows you to see why it is said to be one of the finest examples of French Gothic architecture in the world.
+No trip to Paris is complete without a visit to the beautiful Notre Dame Cathedral.
+One glance at this amazing church shows why it is said to be one of the finest examples of French Gothic architecture in the world.

-After visiting the inside, head around to the side by 10 am to get in line to go up the bell tower.
+After visiting the inside, head to the side by 10 am to get in line to go up the bell tower.
 It’s worth it for the great views of Paris and to get up close and personal with the gargoyles.

 Seine River Cruise

 After leaving Notre Dame, now is a great time to take a Seine River Cruise.
-A cruise down the Seine River is so relaxing and allows you to see Paris from a whole new perspective.
+A cruise down the Seine River is relaxing and allows you to see Paris from a new perspective.

-Either way, I’m sure that you and your loved one will love floating down this lovely river with the beauty of Paris surrounding you.
+Either way, I’m sure you and your loved one will love floating down this lovely river with the beauty of Paris surrounding you.

 OK, we’ve kept you waiting long enough.
 It’s time to see one of the most iconic landmarks on Earth, the Eiffel Tower.

-What I didn’t think of as a little girl is all of the other people who dream of doing this also.
+What I didn’t think of as a little girl is all the other people who also dream of doing this.
 This place was crowded!
 LOL!
 Despite that, visiting the Eiffel Tower was one of the highlights of my time in Paris and will be a memory I will always cherish.

-4 Day Paris Itinerary- Day 3
+4-Day Paris Itinerary- Day 3

 Day Trip from Paris to Versailles

-That said, you have a couple of options if you are choosing Versailles.
-You can take the RER C that leaves from central metro stations in Paris and then walk a few minutes to the castle or you can book a guided tour to the palace.
+That said, you have a couple of options if you choose Versailles.
+You can take the RER C that leaves from central metro stations in Paris and then walk a few minutes to the castle, or you can book a guided tour to the palace.